connamara/quickfixn/Examples/Standalone/SerilogLog/README.md

 references to QuickFix.dll and NuGet Serilog.Sinks.File installed.

 Usage example:

     ILogFactory logFactory = new SerilogLogFactory(settings);
     ThreadedSocketAcceptor _acceptor = new ThreadedSocketAcceptor(executorApp,
         storeFactory, settings, logFactory);

-- all sessions created by this `_acceptor` will be using SerilogLog for messages and events logging.
+All sessions created by this `_acceptor` will be using SerilogLog for messages and events logging.